toolleeo/cli-apps/README.md

 * [pgen](https://github.com/ctsrc/Pgen) - Generate passphrases using the wordlists for random passphrases made by the EFF.
 * [safe](https://z3bra.org/safe/) - Password protected secret keeper.
 Secrets are encrypted and stored on disk using a key derivated from your master password - no keys to manage.
 * [securo](https://github.com/iunary/securo) - Encrypt and descrypt files and folders using a symmetric encryption.
+* [SOPS](https://github.com/getsops/sops) - SOPS (Secrets OPerationS) is a simple and flexible tool for managing secrets, sops is an editor of encrypted files that supports YAML, JSON, ENV, INI and BINARY formats, encrypting the values but not the keys.
 * [StegCloak](https://github.com/kurolabs/stegcloak) - Hide secrets with invisible characters in plain text securely using passwords
 * [uacme](https://github.com/ndilieto/uacme) - ACMEv2 client written in plain C with minimal dependencies.
 * [wifi-password](https://github.com/rauchg/wifi-password) - Get wifi pass.